McTavishLab/extensiphy/README.md

 - (-n) Set size of loci size cutoff used as input or output (Options: int number)(DEFAULT: 700)

 ## Output Files!
-- concatenated file: found in your output folder [OUTDIR]/outputs/extended.aln
+- Concatenated alignment file: found in your output folder [OUTDIR]/outputs/extended.aln
 - Phylogeny in newick file format (if you selected to output a phylogeny): found in your output folder [OUTDIR]/combine_and_infer/RAxML_bestTree.consensusFULL
-- taxon specific intermediate files (if you kept intermediate files): found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.
+- Taxon specific intermediate files (if you kept intermediate files): found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.

 ### Gon_phyling Controls and Flags For Use
+Additionally, Extensiphy comes with an additional pipeline for generating a phylogenetic tree from scratch: **Gon\_phyling**.
+These programs are not required for running Extensiphy itself but Gon\_ling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.

 INPUT OPTIONS:
 - (-d) directory of paired end reads.
 All output folders and files will be contained here